React-Automation-Studio/OPCUA-EPICS-BRIDGE/README.md

 This will load an opcua  server test variables and the Epics bridge with variables declare in the db/test.tb

-The Epics process variables can then be access via any Epics client such as caput, caget and cainfo fr example or through a  the GUI avialable at:
+The Epics process variables can then be access via any Epics client such as caput, caget and cainfo for example or through a the GUI available at:

 https://github.com/wduckitt/React-Automation-Studio-Example-OPCUA.git